thanhnguyen-aws/verify-rust-std/doc/src/challenges/0021-str-pattern-pt2.md

 ### Context

 A majority portion in str library functions take a Pattern (https://doc.rust-lang.org/std/str/pattern/trait.Pattern.html) as input.
-The functions which take Pattern as input turn the input str into a kind of `Searcher` which iterates over positions where the Pattern matches, then perform their desired operations (split, find, ...).
+The functions which take Pattern as input turn the input str into a kind of `Searcher` (https://doc.rust-lang.org/std/str/pattern/trait.Searcher.html) which iterates over positions where the Pattern matches, then perform their desired operations (split, find, ...).
 Those functions is implemented in (library/core/src/str/mod.rs), but the core of them is the searching algorithms which are implemented in (library/core/src/str/pattern.rs).

 # Details

-IMPORTANT NOTE: for this challenge, you can assume:
+**Important note:** for this challenge, you can assume:
 1. The safety and functional correctness of all functions in `slice` module
 2. That all functions in (library/core/src/str/validations.rs) are functionally correct (consistent with the UTF8 encoding description in https://en.wikipedia.org/wiki/UTF-8) .
 3. That all the Searchers in (library/core/src/str/iter.rs) are created by the into_searcher(_, haystack) with haystack is a valid utf8 string (str).
 You can assume any utf8 string property of haystack.